 That’s assuming you even make it to a first date.
-These websites seem to attract four types of people; sexual deviants, introverts, nitpickers and the aesthetically challenged.
+These websites seem to attract four types of people; sexual deviants, introverts, nitpickers, and the aesthetically challenged.
 In case you’re wondering, I’m an introverted nitpicker.
 I may also be aesthetically challenged and a sexual deviant, but that’s something other people would have to verify.

 Most people that have dating profiles feel that they can’t find what they’re looking for in traditional ways.
 I have numerous barriers.
 I work from home, so I don’t get out a lot during the day.
-I don’t drink, so I don’t hang out in bars or any other the other places you might typically find other single folks.
+I don’t drink, so I don’t hang out in bars or any other places you might typically find single folks.
 My interests skew towards the geriatric; I’ll take a lovely cup of tea over a rock concert ten times out of ten.
 I don’t even like coffee.
 You can see how this could create problems and why dating websites seemed like a good solution to them.

 This isn’t just some notion I have.
 There is research to prove it.
 In my scientific polling of some women I’ve known, they have almost universally said they don’t message men on dating sites.
 Furthermore, many of them browse anonymously so they don’t even appear in the visitor lists of the men they check it.
 This is what I meant by peering through the coffee shop window.

-|Disney ruined romantic equality.|
+|Disney ruined romantic equality.

 That’s not to say that all women follow this path.
 There are exceptions, two of them being my sisters who each pursued the men they love.
-But for the most part I think we can agree that Disney has ruined a man’s chances to get a message from a woman on a dating website.
+But for the most part, I think we can agree that Disney has ruined a man’s chances to get a message from a woman on a dating website.

 So, the people on the site aren’t necessarily the cream of the crop and women won’t message me.
 Those issues may disproportionately affect me for some reason, right?
 Wrong.
 Some intrepid fellow ran a little experiment to see how different the experience on OKCupid was for men and women.
 He created five dummy accounts for women and five for men, with varying degrees of attractiveness.
 After one week the women had received a combined total of 392 messages, while the men had only been sent 22.
 You read that right.
-Women received more than seventeen times as many messages as the men.
+Women received more than seventeen times as many messages as men.
 Take a look at the full experiment here.

 I was admittedly a little shocked by that number, but somehow relieved.
 Perhaps my profile (and face) isn’t as bad as I had thought.
 While I may feel better about not getting barraged with messages from interested women, no statistic can change the woeful state of their profiles.